ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

     ssh -i "/path/to/KEY_PAIR_NAME.pem" ec2-user@public_dns_name
     ```

-When accessing the `EC2` client using `SSH` for the first time a message may be encountered about the authenticity of the host.
+When accessing the `EC2` client using `SSH` for the first time, a message may be encountered about the authenticity of the host.
 This message is prompted because the `SSH` client does not recognise the remote host and wants to verify its authenticity to ensure secure communication.

 Type `yes` to confirm and continue connecting.
 By doing so, the key fingerprint will be stored in the `SSH` client's `known_hosts` file, and future connections to the same host will not prompt the same message.

-If during this process the local machine is logged off the instance, just run the `ssh` command again to reconnect.
+If, during this process, the local machine is logged off the instance, just run the `ssh` command again to reconnect.

 ### Set up Kafka on the EC2 instance